15 Best Exercises to Do at Home for Stronger Glutes and a Bigger Butt

 Strong glutes are more than just about aesthetics.
-Building muscle in your hips, glutes and quads improves your stability and power as a runner, as well as in other sports.
+Building muscle in your hips, glutes, and quads improve your stability and power as a runner, as well as in other sports.
 This improves your performance and reduces your risk of injury.

-With these 15 bodyweight exercises you can create your own butt workout at home for a stronger, bigger butt.
-Here’s how to do it:
+With these 15 bodyweight exercises, you can create your own butt workout at home for a firmer, bigger butt.

 - Repeat for 3-5 rounds

 - Do a butt workout at least 3 times a week